onebeyond/onebeyond-studio-core/src/OneBeyond.Studio.EntityAuditing/OneBeyond.Studio.EntityAuditing.Domain/readme.md

-OneBeyond Studio core conepts and structures for entity auditing.
+OneBeyond Studio core concepts and structures for entity .